setl/verafied-java-core/README.md

 # Java core for Verifiable Credentials

-This library provides the functionality for signing and verifying Verifiable Presentations.
+This library provides the functionality for

+Creating verifiable and signing verifiable credentials Presenting verifiable credentials
+Verifying verifiable credentials

+The

 ## Supported verification methods